Alexander Yakovlev (engineer): Biography

 Yakovlev served under Joseph Stalin as a Vice-Minister of Aviation Industry between 1940 and 1946.
 Before the start of World War II, he made a number of trips abroad, including Italy, England and Germany, to study aircraft development in those countries.
-After the start of the war, he helped supervise the evacuation of aircraft factories to the east, and the organization of production, while continuing as head designer of his Bureau.
-He was also a correspondent-member of the USSR Academy of Science in 1943.
+After the start of the war, he helped supervise the evacuation of aircraft factories to the east, and the production organisation, while continuing as head designer of his Bureau.
+He was also a correspondent member of the USSR Academy of Sciences in 1943.
 In 1946 he was awarded the title "General-Colonel of Aviation".

-In 1976 Yakovlev became academician of the USSR Academy of Science.
+In 1976 Yakovlev became academician of the USSR Academy of Sciences.
 He was a deputy of the Supreme Soviet of the USSR (1946–1989).
 Yakovlev retired 21 August 1984.
 He was buried in the Novodevichy Cemetery in Moscow.